-When you are notified that you need an SR22 Arizona, you should immediately get in touch with your insurer and ask them about the possible options.
+When you are notified that you need an SR22 insurance in Arizona, you should immediately get in touch with your insurer and ask them about the possible options.
 If your insurance company does not have this service, look for another insurer.

-Pay the state fee for SR22 insurance Arizona.
+Pay the state fee for SR22 insurance in Arizona.
 Since the insurance company will file the form on your behalf, you’ll have to pay them a processing fee.

 - Minimum Liability Coverage

 All states have different minimum liability coverages.
 Here are the requirements to get SR22 insurance Arizona: